 3. Wilson Family Farm

 What: Pick your own or choose from already picked varieties at the Wilson Family Farm market.
-Also available are hay bales and cornstalks, hayrides, and a corn maze Admission is $7 per person, $25 maximum per family (2 and under free),
+Also available are hay bales and cornstalks, hayrides, and a corn maze Admission is $10 per person (2 and under free).

 Where: 4809 Byrd Lane, College Grove